Eddy-Yeung/Eddy-Yeung.github.io/_pages/research.md

 -   *Propaganda as Provocation: How Autocrats Use Political Rhetoric to Impede Democratic Uprisings* (book project)
 -   *Empirical Study of Deterrence in the Context of Great Power Competition* (multi-paper project with [Renard Sexton](https://renardsexton.com), [Hans Tung](https://homepage.ntu.edu.tw/~hanstung/Home.html), and [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Hawks, Doves, and Rapprochement in the South China Sea: Evidence from China and the United States" (with [Matthew Conklin](https://matthewjconklin.com))
--   "After Failed Uprisings: The Impact of Confession Propaganda in an Autocratizing Regime" (with [Ruilin Lai](https://www.ruilinlai.com) and [Matthew Gabel](https://matthewgabel.wixsite.com/mysite))
+-   "After Repression: The Impacts of Confession Propaganda upon Failed Uprisings" (with [Ruilin Lai](https://www.ruilinlai.com) and [Matthew Gabel](https://matthewgabel.wixsite.com/mysite))
--   "Democratic Benchmarking?
-The Influence of Comparisons on Americans' Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
+-   "Democratic Benchmarking: The Influence of Comparisons on Americans' Assessments of Subnational Democracy" (with [Jennifer Gandhi](https://www.jennifergandhi.com))
 -   "Voice After Exit: Hong Kong Diaspora’s Transnational Mobilization and Community Building in Five Host Countries" (with [Maggie Shum](http://www.maggieshum.com), [Ka Ming Chan](https://www.kmchan.page), [Sanho Chung](https://sanhochung.me), Athena Tong, and Sam Yip)
 -   "White Identity, Psychological Wage, and the Racial Politics of Soaking the Rich" (with [Hsu Yumin Wang](https://hsuyuminwang.com))
 -   "Foreign Meddling by Adverse Side-Taking'' (with Burak Kazim Yilmaz)